GitAtom-PDX/GitAtom/README.md

 ### Requirements

 `python3`, `pip3`, and `git 2.27` or later must be installed prior to installing GitAtom.
-`Git` must also be up to date on both local and remote systems in order for it to deploy remotly.
+`git` must be up to date on both local and remote systems to deploy remotly.

 ### Installation